Residential and Commercial Construction Requirements

 The City of Clayton does not allow yard signs to advertise the developer or contractor.
 The use of For Sale and For Lease signs, which are less than 6 square feet, are permissible without a permit.
 Please contact 314-290-8542 for additional information.

 The City of Clayton is a high quality residential and business community.
 Please be courteous to neighboring residents and ensure your job site is clean and gates are secure when contractors are not on site.
 Thank you for your cooperation.

 Failure to comply with these regulations can result in the issuance of a Stop Work Order and/or legal action which could result in court imposed fines.

-The City of Clayton has adopted the following codes effective December 14, 2010:
+Effective January 1, 2016, the City of Clayton has adopted the following codes: